myride-top/myride/readme.md

 ### TODO

-- share entire profile and not just one car
+- ability to share entire profile

-- ability to like car if you're signed in
+- ability to like a car if you're signed in

-- one car is free, if you want more it costs $1 (toast notifications, details page, stripe integration)
+- metadata car picture

 - support creator (? can we use stripe in a way that users can choose how much they wanna pay ? or what other service to use ?)